Dips can be so helpful to get picky toddlers and even babies to try new foods!

 But ultimately, my advice is not to stress too much about this.
 If dips like these entice them to try new foods, like veggies for example (which may otherwise be turned down), then focusing on this goal first is where you want to start.
-The benefits of eating new foods and enjoying mealtimes outweigh the downsides (especially if you’ve got a picky toddler on your hands!).
+The benefits of eating new foods and enjoying mealtimes outweigh the downsides (especially if you’ve got extremely picky eaters or a tenacious toddler on your hands!).

 If you want to offer these dips but are concerned about how much they’re eating, then try not to rely on their favorite dip for every single meal.
 Switch it up and rotate some of those healthier dips amongst the more processed options like ketchup, bbq sauce, and sweet and sour as well!

-I recommend trying to offer this tasty dip alongside various fruits for your picky eater, and maybe even include some new ones they’ve never had before, and let them try a taste test of different fruits using a dip with a familiar flavor to them – you may be surprised with how helpful this is for picky eaters (and may even be able to add more fruits to their list of accepted safe foods).
+I recommend trying to offer this tasty dip alongside various fruits for your picky eater, and maybe even include some new ones they’ve never had before.
+Let them try a taste test of different fruits using a dip with a familiar flavor to them – you may be surprised with how helpful this is for picky eaters (and may even be able to add more fruits to their list of accepted safe foods).

 For more simple recipes and quick and easy snack ideas, be sure to grab the Ultimate Snack Guide for toddlers!
-With more than 50 pages of easy snack ideas, including pre-packaged dietitian approved options, throw together pantry snacks, and simple recipes (including more dip ideas!), you’ll never have to think about what to offer for snacks again!
+With more than 50 pages of easy snack ideas, including pre-packaged dietitian approved healthy options, throw-together pantry snacks, and simple recipes (including more dip ideas!), you’ll never have to think about what to offer for snacks again!

 Bananas with Creamy Peanut Butter Dip